 We don’t believe in security by obscurity.
 We put our trust in transparency instead.
 That’s why we document our security measures here so security experts from all over the world can review it.

 Note that this document assumes a familiarity with basic cryptographic concepts and algorithms.
 It’s still an easy enough read though.
-If you have any questions or feedback, please send us an email at email@example.com or contact us directly.
+If you find any security problems, please take notice of our Responsible Disclosure Policy.

 SecretHub’s most notable security features are: